How Does Nursing School Work? What to Expect in an ABSN Program

 What to Expect in Nursing School During Your First Week

 Before you begin classes, you will attend an orientation.
-This is an introduction to the curriculum, your classmates and faculty.
+This is an introduction to the curriculum, your nursing cohort and faculty.
 Then, you’ll begin attending classes.
 Use these tips during orientation and throughout your first week:

 • Write it down.
 Keep a notebook with you and take notes as needed.
 Write down reminders to yourself and try to stay organized.

 • Ask questions.
 Faculty and staff are here to support you.
-If something is not clear, just ask!
+If something is not clear, just ask.

 CSP nursing students standing in lab

-• Mental Health
+• Mental health

-• Behavioral Health
+• Behavioral health

 • Obstetrics